prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Cloud Code.md

   * *Every Minute* - This script is executed on the minute, every minute.
   * *File Delivered* - This script is executed when a file is delivered via SFTP to the GameSparks platform.
 SFTP access to the GameSparks platform is available on request.
 Please raise a support ticket to request this.
   * *Game Published* - This script is executed when your game configuration changes:
-    * On the Preview stage this script will be executed each time you save your game within the portal, you should track your own internal version number in Preview if this script is performing potentially dangerous operation.
+    * On the Preview stage, this script will be executed each time you save your game within the portal.
+You should track your own internal version number in Preview if this script is performing potentially dangerous operation.
     * On the Live stage, this script is executed once each time you publish your game.
   * *Player Connected* - This script is executed each time a player connects and is identified. *Spark.getPlayer()* is set to be the player who connected so you can query or manipulate the data related to the player.
   * *Player Disconnected* - This script is executed each time a player disconnects. *Spark.getPlayer()* is set to be the player who disconnected so you can query or manipulate the data related to the player.